Skip to content

 You, our customer, are a Covered Entity and we are your Business Associate, per HIPAA’s definitions of those terms.
 We executed a Business Associate Agreement with you when your subscription began.
 That agreement established our respective obligations and supersedes the text below, which is meant only to add details to those obligations (not replace or amend them in any way).

 We sometimes engage subcontractors to deliver the service to you.
-In those cases, the subcontractor will have access to your protected data.
+In those cases, the subcontractor will have access to your data, including PHI.
 We execute a Business Associate Agreement with our subcontractors that is substantially similar to the one we execute with you.
 In this way, specified security obligations are passed to contractors and remain in force under HIPAA.

 Access Control